crownstone/bluenet/docs/SERVICE_DATA.md

 # Bluenet service data v2.1.0
 -----------------------------

+The service data contains the state of the Crownstone.

 This only documents the latest service data protocol.
 The old versions are kept up in a separate [document](SERVICE_DATA_DEPRECATED.md).

 # Index